Celebrating civil unions and weddings

 Availabilities and appointments

-There are two steps in the celebration of a marriage: a preparatory meeting at city hall with the future spouses (45 minutes long) and the celebration of the marriage.
-The city will invite selected couples to a meeting prior to the ceremony to let them know about the documents that must be presented before a witness (required) and to collect the marriage fees.
+There are two steps in the celebration of a marriage: a preparatory meeting at city hall with the future spouses and the Protocole et accueil staff (45 minutes long) and the celebration of the marriage.
+The city will invite selected couples to a meeting prior to the ceremony to let them know about the documents that must be presented before a witness (required) and to collect the marriage fees if applicable.

 Civil unions and marriages allow couples formed of people of the opposite or same sex to publicly commit to a shared life and to comply with the rights and obligations thereof.
 The Ministère de la Justice du Québec governs these unions.
 Visit their Web site to find out more about required procedures and how to register your marriage.

-Fees are charged for each marriage and are to be determined.
+Fees may be required for each marriage and are to be determined.

 Location of the celebration